-I travelled to New York City to begin a creative relationship with master choreographer, Doug Varone.
-His DEVICES program was created as a platform to offer mentorship support for professional choreographers as they continue to develop and hone their craft.
+I travelled to New York City to begin a creative relationship with master choreographer Doug Varone.
+His DEVICES program was created as a platform to offer mentorship support for professional, emerging choreographers as they continue to develop and hone their craft.
 A week-long intensive at the end of May left me fried in the best of ways.
 I was challenged to generate material faster than I ever have before, and I left understanding my approach to making in a deeper way, allowing me more freedom in my process.
 I can embrace my methods; I can break away from them.

 To donate by check (preferred):

 Please make a check out to my generous 501(c)(3) fiscal sponsor, loveDANCEmore.

 List "VAULT!" or my name in the memo line so she knows who the donation is for.

 Mail to: loveDANCEmore, 365 Center St., Salt Lake City, UT 84103

 a dance-artist currently living in Salt Lake City.
 A San Francisco Bay Area native, Nichele worked as a dancer, choreographer and teacher in SF, Oakland, and the North Bay before relocating in 2016 to SLC for the University of Utah’s graduate program in Modern Dance.
 While in the Bay she had the honor of working with choreographers Christine Cali, Kristen Daley, Joe Goode, Nancy Lyons, Virginia Matthews & Mo Miner, among others.